 The tree is registered as a 'Notable Tree' and while it provides challenges for planting, in terms of shade and needle fall, the microclimate it provides has encouraged the owners’ passion for pushing boundaries and growing unusual and exotic plants.
 Distinctive garden ‘rooms’ in part of the garden comprise a perennial blue and white cottage garden, a formal rose garden and an Italian double courtyard with citrus trees in pots.
 A ‘hot’ courtyard contains exotics including varieties of banana, acacia, iochroma, impatiens, melianthus and brugmansia.
 A shaded walk along the bottom of the garden leads to a Japanese themed area including a pagoda.
-A large glasshouse houses various exotic and climbing plants.
-The garden has well over a hundred roses, including a National Collection.
+A large glasshouse hosts various exotic and climbing plants.
+The garden has well over a hundred roses, including the National Collection of Portland roses.
+These are best viewed from mid June to early July.
 Champion Trees: The garden has a "notable" Cedar of Lebanon - 2nd largest in Fife National Plant Collection: Portland Roses

 This is a fundraising event for the open garden charity Scotland’s Gardens Scheme which raises money for hundreds of local charities.